iluvjava/Maths/Notebook 2.0/Helmholtz Equation in a Sphere.md

     r^2R''+ 2rR' + [\lambda^2 r^2 - n(n + 1)]R(r) = 0 \quad R(0)\ne \infty \wedge R(a) = 0
 $$

-This is called the **spherical Bessel's Equation**.
+This is called the **Spherical Bessel's Equation**.
 It is a bessel's equation, it's just not in the std form yet.

 Now, with the substitution that: